DigiChanges/nexp-docs/docs/documentation/04-structure.md

 * `Handler` - The handler belongs to the domain layer and is almost 100% assembled by libraries that handle inputs and responses.
 It captures the information from the requests, drives them to a concrete command, and delivers the response.

-* `Transformer` - The transformer is responsible for the data outputs, depending on the representation requirements. <averiguarDto>
+* `Transformer` - The transformer is responsible for the data outputs, depending on the representation requirements.

 * `Entity` - They represent domain objects.
 They are made up of fields and properties and the domain logic that belongs to that entity.
 Within entities is the interface or contract of the entity.